dr-guangtou/daily_astroph/astroph-1809.md

 #### [Massive BH Binaries as Periodically-Variable AGN](https://arxiv.org/abs/1809.02138)
+    * we calculate the expected electromagnetic detection rates of MBH binaries as periodically variable AGN.
+    * 考虑了: (i) Doppler boosting due to large orbital velocities, and (ii) hydrodynamic variability in which the fueling of MBH accretion disks is periodically modulated by the companion.
+    * Our models predict that numerous MBH binaries should be present and distinguishable in the existing data: 20 and 100 are expected after five years of LSST observations.

 #### [The first tidal disruption flare in ZTF: from photometric selection to multi-wavelength characterization](https://arxiv.org/abs/1809.02608)